Fashion Designer Vivienne Westwood Dead at 81 - E! Online

 According to an Instagram statement, shared on her brand account on Dec.
 29, the style icon passed away in Clapham, South London with her loved ones by her side.
 At this time, her cause of death hasn't been disclosed.

-"Vivienne continued to do the things she loved," a message read on her Instagram page, "up until the last moment, designing, working on her art, writing her book, and changing the world for the better."
+"Vivienne continued to do the things she loved," the company wrote, "up until the last moment, designing, working on her art, writing her book, and changing the world for the better."

-The caption continued, "Her innovation and impact over the last 60 years has been immense and will continue into the future."
+The message continued, "Her innovation and impact over the last 60 years has been immense and will continue into the future."

-Vivienne first skyrocketed to fame in the early 1970s after she opened up a clothing boutique called SEX.
+Vivienne first skyrocketed to fame in the early 1970s after she opened a clothing boutique called SEX.
 She co-created clothes with Malcolm McLaren, who managed the Sex Pistols at the time.
 The band frequently wore their designs, making Vivienne and Malcolm rise in popularity.

 As a self-taught designer, Vivienne first made clothes based on Malcolm's ideas, which included distressed T-shirts with "shocking anti-establishment slogans and graphics" and bondage pants, per USA Today.